Clinical Psychology, Doctor of Psychology

 - Statistics or research methods

 *Two additional courses in field of psychology must also be completed.
-In addition, students who have not taken courses in the required areas must complete these classes early in their program as these courses serve as prerequisites.
+In addition, students who have not taken courses in the required areas must complete these courses early in their program as these courses serve as prerequisites.

 Take the following 101 units: